whage/thesis/thesis.md

 \pagenumbering{arabic}

 # Introduction, personal motivation {-}
 I started programming with dynamic scripting languages.
-Writing software in such languages involves lots of trial and error, edit-run-debug cycles with a lot of uncertainty even after successful program execution.
+Writing software in such languages involves continuous trial and error, edit-run-debug cycles with a lot of uncertainty even after successful program execution.
 My first real exposure to statically typed languages was at the university with C# and Java.
 At first, these felt slow and hard to work with but it didn't take long until I started seeing their benefits.